-My name is Miss Johnson and I will be your child's kindergarten teacher.
+My name is Ms Johnson and I will be your child's kindergarten teacher.
 I am excited to work with your little ones.
 I received my Bachelors of Science in Psychology and Social Work from North Carolina A&T State University.
 I have also received my Masters of Arts and Teaching in Elementary Education.
 I enjoy teaching, and I must admit that Kindergarten is my passion.

 We are excited to have you and your child.
 As your children enter into Kindergarten they are going to learn a lot of different things.

 Students will be given 3-4 sight words a week and it is vital that they study them nightly.
 Helping your child with their sight words can help them to be fluent readers and increase comprehension.

 In Math, students will learn to count from 1-120, two-dimensional, and three-dimensional shapes, composing shapes, addition, subtraction, decomposing numbers, and word/story problems.

 For CKLA, our learning strands are taught in two parts.
 The first strand is the Skills Strand which focuses on teaching grammar, letter sounds, and handwriting.
 In the Listening and Learning strand students will listen to stories from various genres and will focus on learning new vocabulary, asking and answering comprehension questions as it pertains to the story.